 Covers all disasters, natural and man-made, that have befallen the Commonwealth from the Yellow Fever Epidemic of 1793 to the Quecreek Mine Accident of 2002.
 This page is cited under the Johnstown Flood section in the Bibliography.

-Perfect item to keep you in touch of changing weather conditions and national emergencies.
+The perfect item to keep you in touch of changing weather conditions and national emergencies.
 Tunes to National Weather Service and Environment Canada weather/hazard channels with S.A.M.E.
 (Specific Area Message Encode) with the help of the scan feature to lock in the strongest signal.
-Tricolor LED display shows warnings, watches, and advisories in an easy-to-read color-coded format.
-NOAA frequencies and tower locations can be found on PennDOT Official Transportation and Tourism Map.
+The radio will switch from stand-by mode to alert the listener to watches or warnings.

 directed by George Roy Hill (1977)